Tournament Organisers’ FAQ

 Do I need my own mobile phone?

-A mobile phone travels with the computer, which can be used for on the day for notification of late or cancelled entries.
+A mobile phone used to travel with the computer, but nowadays most people have a mobile phone, so advertise yours or that of another organiser so that it can be used on the day to receive notification of late or cancelled entries.

 You will need to produce the entry form and web page of information, but these are easily copied from existing examples.
-The BGA can then circulate the entry form to members, link to or host the web page and also list the event on its calendar.
-This is explained in more detail on the Publicising Go Tournaments.
+We will then list the event on our calendar, upload and link to the entry form as a PDF file, and link to a web page.
+This is explained in more detail in Section 2.4 of this handbook.

-Can the BGA make me a web page?
+Can the Association make me a web page?

-Do I have to print the entry forms?
+Do I have to print entry forms or flyers?

-Will the BGA lend go stones, boards and clocks?
+Will the Association lend Go stones, boards and clocks?

-The BGA can provide up to 100 go sets, boards and mechanical clocks for your event to use.
+We can provide up to 100 Go sets, boards for your event to use.
 Some of these are superior sets which are normally only used for special events.
-The normal tournament sets come in multiples of 12 (some loads have 15 clocks to cover for break downs).
+The normal tournament sets come in multiples of 12.
+We also now have electronic clocks that can be used.

 How do the sets get to me?

-Usually volunteers carry sets from one event to the next.
-This is arranged through the Coordinator (tourn-coord at britgo.org).
-Clearly it may be more reliable and helpful if you collect some sets from the previous event.
+Usually volunteers transport sets from one event to the next.
+This is arranged through the Tournament Coordinator (tournament-coordinator@britgo.org) who will pass your information on the equipment organiser.
+Clearly it may be more reliable and helpful if you collect some sets from a prior event.

 How many sets should I borrow?

 Usually a guess at attendance can be made from attendance at similar events.
-The BGA Tournament Coordinator will then ensure sufficient sets for this number will be available.
-Usually you can increase the number you require, up to the night before the event, but early notice of increase is appreciated.
+The Tournament Coordinator will then ensure sufficient sets for this number will be available.
+Sometimes you can increase the number you require up to the night before the event, but early notice of increase is appreciated.
 Of course you need half as many sets as players.

 Will the levy be charged if I make a loss?

-For new events with uncertainty over the number of entrants, the BGA Treasurer (treasurer at britgo.org) may on request reduce or waive the levy in case of loss.
-Also if your event is longer than two days or experimental in some way, please contact the treasurer to request a discount.
+In general, Yes, since it's up to you to decide what the budget is and how much to charge.
+However, for new events with uncertainty over the number of entrants, the Treasurer (treasurer@britgo.org) may on request reduce or waive the levy in case of loss.
+Also if your event is longer than two days or experimental in some way, please contact the Treasurer to request a discount.
+Please talk to the Treasurer in advance of the event, preferably before you've set the entry fees.

-If I am providing overnight accommodation will the BGA cover any losses?
+If I am providing overnight accommodation will the Association cover any losses?

-If agreed in advance the BGA will often underwrite the costs of unused hotel or university bedrooms at important events, in return for half the profits.
+If agreed in advance we will often underwrite the costs of unused hotel or university bedrooms at important events, in return for half the profits.

 How much should I charge?

 Usually you can get a guide of going rates from other events.
-If you charge too much less people will come.
-You will have to decide whether to provide and charge for food, or not, as the food element makes the event seem more expensive.
+If you charge too much fewer people will come.
+You will have to decide whether to provide and charge for food or drinks, or not, as the food or drinks element can make the event seem more expensive.

 Should I offer reductions?

-Most events provide reductions for children, students, unwaged or elderly.
+Most events provide reductions for children, students, unwaged or elderly, or even someone's first tournament.
 You will have to decide how this would effect your budget and number of attendees.
-The levy you pay the BGA is reduced for reductions anyway.

 How do I make a press release?